cocktailmarketing.co.uk torquayhairdressers.co.uk i-pilates.co.uk galleonstudiohire.co.uk futureofhope.co.uk

 The Most Influential Jams in Rock Music of the 1960s

-hendrix_redThis rockumentary focuses on the five most influential jams led by the most inventive guitarists of Sixties rock: Jimi Hendrix (Jimi Hendrix Experience, Band of Gypsies), Jerry Garcia (Grateful Dead, solo), Eric Clapton (Cream, Derek & the Dominos, solo), Michael Bloomfield and Elvin Bishop (Butterfield Blues Band, Electric Flag, solo), and Duane Allman and Dickey Betts (Allman Brothers Band).
+This rockumentary focuses on the most influential jams led by the most inventive guitarists of Sixties rock: Jimi Hendrix (Jimi Hendrix Experience, Band of Gypsies), Jerry Garcia (Grateful Dead, solo), Eric Clapton (Cream, Derek & the Dominos, solo), Michael Bloomfield and Elvin Bishop (Butterfield Blues Band, Electric Flag, solo), and Duane Allman and Dickey Betts (Allman Brothers Band).

 In all these jams, the sound itself was influential, not just the guitar riffs.
 I’ve picked jams that are not just guitar duels or examples of powerful riffing, but representative of the entire genre of rock jamming.
-These are the milestones, starting with electric Chicago blues, moving over to England for the power trio of British Blues, and back home to America with greatest blues-rock guitarist of all time, Jimi Hendrix.
+These are the milestones, starting with electric Chicago blues, moving over to England for the power trio of British Blues, and back home to America with the greatest blues-rock guitarist of all time, Jimi Hendrix.
 Then, the finest of San Francisco acid rock improvisations, followed by the mountain jam of all time, inspired by the acid rock and in turn inspiring the next generation of southern rock.

 In each jam, blues gives way to jazz.
 Butterfield and Bloomfield bring an Eastern raga sound to the blues; Cream creates the template for electric blues improvisation and hard rock; The Jimi Hendrix Experience takes it a gigantic step forward into acid rock with a New York jazz influence; the Grateful Dead channel Ornette Coleman along with Bobby “Blue” Bland; and finally, the Allman Brothers infuse John Coltrane into deep south country fried boogie.
 The common thread is jazz, the common denominator is the blues, and the art form is quintessential rock.